 LUCILLE JUN‘s work as an artist is to translate the multitude of histories and lived experiences of the body onto the stage, asking the audience to reevaluate their assumptions.
 She began her dance career in college, when her path completely changed from aspiring physicist to that of choreographer.
 Since 2011, she has performed with a traditional Korean dance company, Yeon, in Seoul, South Korea, which led to an interest in creating a fusion of movement stemming from traditional Korean and western contemporary dance along with her research into hip-hop.
 She also has performed with Some Dance Company at the Busan International Dance Festival and Seoul Fringe Festival and has co-choreographed for 150 dancers with little to no contemporary dance experience for a youth festival in Korea.
 She has performed in pieces by Shakia “The Key” Johnson, Angie Hauser, Wendy Woodson, Sarah Seder, Bebe Miller, Kristin Hapke, and Candice Salyers.
 She recently graduated with an MFA in Dance from Smith College.

-PETER KOHRING (them/them pronouns) is an experimental artist and future movement therapist, with degrees in dance and psychology.
-Peter is an artist who values collaboration and the importance of therapeutic movement, as storytelling.
-“My work is continuously moving towards a more theatrical, comical and narrative based focus.
-I hope to overcome my own fears of finding a community that will embrace my often strange work within the arts platforms already in place.
-I work collaboratively with the dancers in my work and plan to create all movement and narratives with the performers through group and individual exercises.”
+PETER KOHRING (them/them pronouns) is an experimental artist, youth mental health provider and future dance/movement therapist with degrees in dance and psychology.
+Peter is an artist who values collaboration and the importance of therapeutic movement as storytelling.
+“My work is continuously moving towards a more theatrical, comical, and narrative-based focus.
+I hope to overcome my own fears of finding community by helping bring us together through dance.”